FirstEverTech/Adobe-AVX2-Patch/README.md

 > [!NOTE]
 > Standalone (offline) installers for recent Adobe versions may not be publicly listed.
 You can request direct download links by contacting **Adobe Customer Care via [live chat](https://helpx.adobe.com/contact.html?rghtup=autoOpen&clickref=1100lAdw2Tms&mv=affiliate&mv2=pz&as_camptype=&as_channel=affiliate&as_source=partnerize&as_campaign=prodesigntools)**.

+**Update**
+I realize my tutorial wasn’t perfect – Adobe doesn’t provide offline installers to regular users.
+In fact, only IT administrators in large organizations with special enterprise licenses can generate official offline installers via the Adobe Admin Console.
+For individual subscribers, even paying customers, Adobe only offers the Creative Cloud desktop app and online downloads.
+That said, unmodified offline installers for Adobe products can be found on various sites without much trouble - I won’t share any links myself.

 [↑ Back to top](#top)